 Obama's Alma Mater Marches From Hawaii

-The marching band from President-elect Barack Obama's high school will perform at his inaugural parade on Jan.
-20. The director of Punahou School's band talks about preparing kids from Honolulu for playing in the cold and talks about their playlist.
+The marching band from President-elect Barack Obama's high school will perform at his inaugural parade.
+The band direction talks about preparing kids from Honolulu for playing in the cold.

 Economic Downturn Hits Liberal Arts School